stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 Note that we capture the fact that the sender of that message can be either a client or the server itself -For example, when a client connects to the chat, the server broadcasts a message to the other clients announcing that a new member has joined.

 Finally, with Cloud Haskell we can define processes which can update their state after handling a message.
-Thus we can define the type of the state that the chat server process will update after a client joins:
+Thus, we can define the type of the state that the chat server process will update after a client joins:

 ```Haskell